nurbekdev/nurbekdev/README.md

 I am Nurbek Po'latov Robotics and Programmer
-- 🏴‍☠️ I am based in the USA.

 - I know C ++ and Python programming languages
 - I make electronics and robots
 - My first job in Python was print ("Hello world")